 Before classes start, deaf and hard-of-hearing students should contact professors or school officials to communicate their needs.
 Since online students won’t have access to on-campus resources, they should be especially proactive about reaching out and setting up any necessary accommodations.

-Many students that take online courses may not live in the same city as the college they’re attending.
-But, even if they’re not able to meet in-person, online students can still meet with faculty in real-time using teleconferencing apps such as Zoom.
+Many students who take online courses may not live in the same city as the college they’re attending.
+Even if they’re not able to meet in person, online students can still meet with faculty via teleconferencing apps such as Zoom.

 Online Accommodations for Deaf and Hard-of-Hearing Students